Víkingur and Daníel – Iceland

-It was a major event in Iceland when Víkingur Heiðar Ólafsson premiered Daníel Bjarnason’s new piano concerto, Processions, at the 2009 Dark Music Days festival.
+It was a major event in Iceland when Víkingur Heiðar Ólafsson premiered Daníel Bjarnason's new piano concerto, Processions, in 2009.
 “Concertgoers floated out of the hall with a new faith in the future,” wrote Guðrún Nordal about the concert in a recent book.
 Since then the concerto has been heard widely, to rave reviews from the international media.

 Sibelius' masterful Symphony no. 5 is widely considered the best symphony he wrote.
 The composer himself thought he had seldom done better, and in a letter to a close friend he wrote: “God opens His door for a moment and His orchestra plays the Fifth Symphony.”